What is a charism?

 contemplation and action to be complimentary, not contradictory.
 Our

-prayer, community building and service inform one another, and together
+prayer, community building, and service, inform one another, and together

 are part of our contemplative vocation.
 We might be better referring to 'active' and 'meditative', but again the two are linked.
 It was sometimes said that the Carmelite friars were 'active' and the Carmelite nuns were 'contemplative', but both vocations are contemplative, and that means being both active and meditative.
+Some Carmelites speak of being 'prophetic contemplatives' to capture both the active and meditative elements of our life.

 All are called to contemplation